Key takeaways.

 Enjoy the taste, and your new breathing space.

-Hopefully this article sheds some light on the more dynamic ways we can understand mental health.
-If it’s anything that herbalism has taught me, it’s that it’s unfair to lump all sufferers of a particular disease in a single compartment.
-Each and every body truly is different, and putting everyone under the same umbrella somewhat trivializes what that person is going through.
+Hopefully, this article sheds some light on the more dynamic ways we can understand mental health.
+If there is anything that herbalism has taught me, it is that it’s unfair to lump all sufferers of a particular disease in a single compartment.
+Every body truly is different, and putting everyone under the same umbrella somewhat trivializes what that person is going through.

 The three recipes I provided in this article are much closer to personalised medicine, although the true essence of personalised medicine can only really happen in the clinic after consultation.
 But even anxiety has many forms, and it’s more pertinent to treat the person based on the form that presents itself.